Lightweight Event-based Optical Flow Estimation via Iterative Deblurring: Experiments

-While ID achieves better performance, TID is drastically faster by only iterating once.
-By leveraging the temporal prior, we have managed to retain the quality of prediction while incurring a performance drop of only 6\% compared to 4 iterations of ID and 18\% compared to the state-of-the-art method E-RAFT, which consumes almost 6 times more compute.
-Moreover, with E-RAFT, the processing of event bins can only begin after all events under the time window have been accumulated, which incurs large processing latency.
-Since TID employs per-bin processing and only iterates the event bins once, it is possible to parallelize the processing of bins as events arrive in real-time.
-In this way, inference latency can be reduced by at least a factor of the number of bins to be processed.
+While \textit{ID} performs better, \textit{TID} is drastically faster by only iterating once.
+By leveraging the temporal prior, we have managed to retain almost the full quality of prediction while incurring a performance drop of only 9-13\% compared to the base model and state-of-the-art method TMA \cite{tma}, which consumes 10 times more compute and runs 8 times slower.
+Moreover, \cite{tma, eraft, blinkflow} requires accumulating all events in a time window before processing, resulting in high latency, while \textit{TID} processes event bins sequentially and can thus parallelize the processing of bins as events arrive in real-time, significantly reducing inference latency, as reported in \cref{table:latency}.
+The recently proposed EVA-Flow \cite{evaflow}, employing a recurrent architecture, has also significantly reduced latency through on-the-fly processing.
+However, it still falls behind our method in both accuracy and latency due to its lack of a temporal prior and a larger network size.
+Among all published methods, \textit{TID} stands out as the only one nearing a real-time processing rate on the DSEC-Flow dataset (10Hz) while still upholding decent accuracy.